-Macey was a raw 19-year-old when Arsenal paid Bristol Rovers £100,000 compensation for his services in October 2013.
+Macey was a raw 19-year-old goalkeeper when Arsenal paid Bristol Rovers £100,000 in compensation for his services in October 2013.

 Loan spells at Accrington Stanley, Luton Town and Plymouth Argyle followed without Macey making an Arsenal appearance during his seven years at the club.

 Despite this, Macey earned a 2020 FA Cup winner’s medal as part of the squad that beat Chelsea 2-1 and was raved about by Kieran Tierney.

 Speaking to the Scottish Sun, Tierney said: “He’s a genuine guy with a lot of ability.
 Matt’s a hard worker.
 At Arsenal it wasn’t easy for him, not getting games.

 “But every day in training he was on it 100 per cent, so he deserves the opportunity at a big club like Hibs.”